-The Learning Resources Department (LRD) provides all AVTEC students the opportunity to improve their mathematics, English, and reading skills in the context of their vocational training and the library and media services to support their studies.
+The Learning Resources Department (LRD) provides AVTEC students the opportunity to improve their mathematics, English, and reading skills in the context of their vocational training and the library and media services to support their studies.
 Academic skills are taught as they are applied in the world of work.
-Instructors are available to help students with their classes, upgrade basic skills, learn the necessary on-the-job mathematics skills, or the communication skills to be effective at work.
+LRD instructors teach fundamental academic skills and the necessary on-the-job mathematics.
+Instructors also support students with their training by offering individualized tutoring and study skills instruction.
+Resources are also available for prospective students looking to improve their basic academic skills before attending training at AVTEC.

-Students entering AVTEC are tested in reading and mathematics to determine their skill levels.
+Students entering AVTEC are retested on the TABE during their first week of training to determine their reading and mathematics skill levels.
 Each training area has academic requirements for entry to ensure that each student has the necessary basic skills to be successful.
 These requirements may be found under the "Prerequisites" heading for each training area.

 Resources for Success